 John Upton is a freelance journalist specializing in science, climate, and the environment.
-He studied ecology and environmental science at James Cook University, Australia, and has a master’s degree in business.
-In California until 2012 he was a staff writer at the San Francisco Examiner and at the Bay Citizen, when the then-independent startup produced content for its own website and for the local pages of the New York Times.
+He studied ecology and environmental science at James Cook University, which is next to that great reef in tropical northeastern Australia, and he has a master’s degree in business.

-Currently based in Delhi, Upton is a Panos South Asia Climate Change Award media fellow who files daily green news posts and occasional enterprise articles for Grist.
-He has contributed recently to the New York Times India Ink, Slate, Nautilus, Vice, 7×7 San Francisco, Modern Farmer and other outlets.
+Currently based in Delhi, Upton is a Panos South Asia Climate Change Award media fellow who files daily green news posts for Grist.
+He has contributed recently to New York Times India Ink, Slate, Nautilus, Modern Farmer, and The Ascender.
+Previous gigs included reporting jobs at the San Francisco Examiner and at the Bay Citizen.

 Hundreds of millions of Indians live in poverty, wielding a tiny per-person carbon footprint when compared with residents of the West and coming out on top of environmental sustainability surveys.
 But the country is home to so many people that steady economic growth is turning it into a climate-changing powerhouse.
 It has developed a gluttonous appetite for coal, one of the most climate-changing fuels and the source of nearly two-thirds of the country’s power.
 India recently overtook Russia to become the world’s third-biggest greenhouse gas polluter, behind China and the United States.
 (If you count the European Union as a single carbon-belching bloc, then India comes in fourth).